Back

 Nothing but love for St. Croix

-A positive outlook has helped both doctors to recognize the beauty and magic of the island.
+A positive outlook has helped both doctors recognize the island‘s beauty and magic.

 Dr. Hodgdon prefers to focus on the positives, including the recreation.
 “The water is stunning, there’s not much pollution, and the weather is the same year-round,” he says.
 “Half the island is like a tropical rainforest and the other half is like a desert, so you get a wide variety of stuff to do.
 You can go bird watching, hiking, biking, swimming, or fishing.”